Student Spotlight: Dawn Regnier

 Regnier could have applied for possible credit based upon life experience, but she wanted to take advantage of the knowledge that the faculty brings to the classroom.

-During her time at COD, she has received several scholarships through the College of DuPage Foundation, including the Foundation Need Scholarship and the Returning Adult Scholarship, which she has won twice.
+During her time at COD, she received several scholarships through the College of DuPage Foundation, including the Foundation Need Scholarship and the Returning Adult Scholarship, which she has won twice.
 These have helped with her overall college costs.

 She is positive that her decision to attend College of DuPage was the right one.